smcneece/ha-esunpower/README.md

 **This release contains new battery control features (from v2025.11.3) but was released publicly to fix critical migration bugs (Issues #33 & #34).**

-- **Migration fix implemented**: State class compatibility with krbaker restored (awaiting user validation)
+- **Migration fix implemented**: State class compatibility with krbaker restored
 - ⚠️ **Battery control**: Select entities for battery mode/reserve - in early testing but working great so far!
 - **Recommendation**: Non-battery users can update safely.
 Battery users please report any issues with battery controls, and monitor your system closely.